obsidian-html/obsidian-html.github.io/md/index.md

 # Html tweaks
 Quite some work has been put into the usability of the html website interface.
 Though if you don't like it, simply change `src/template.html` out for something more basic - or more fancy.

+## Header links
+Hover over any header to see a chain link icon.
+Clicking on this will send you to the page and scroll to the header location.

 ## Click-backs
 When you open a whole chain of notes, you'll be scrolled rightward to keep up.
 Clicking on a click-back corner will align that note with the left of the screen.
 This allows you to move back/forward one note at a time.